 These rules detect port scans, Nessus probes, and other information gathering attacks.

 Detects signatures of known trojans, viruses, and worm.
-It is highly recommended to use this category.
+It is highly recomended to use this category.

 Preprocessor and Flow Settings

 There are a few settings on the preprocessors settings page that should be enabled.
 Many of the detection rules require HTTP inspect to be enabled in order for them to work.

 - Under HTTP inspect settings, enable 'Use HTTP Inspect to Normalize/Decode'

 - In the general preprocessor settings section, enable 'Portscan Detection'

 - Save the settings.

 When a new interface is added to Snort, it does not automatically start running.
 To manually start interfaces, click on the green play button on the left side of each interface that is configured.

 When Snort is running, the text behind the name of the interface will appear in green.
 To stop Snort, click on the red stop button located on the left side of the interface.

 There are a couple of common problems that can prevent Snort from starting.